There are a lot of things in sport you can't control.

 Not every warm-up is created equal and there are lots of myths about certain types of warm-up being harmful to performance.
 We have taken the best of sports science, combined with our more than 30,000 hours of coaching experience and built what we believe to be the world's best athletic warm-up.

-The warm-up has 4 phases and should take no longer than 15 minutes (our elite teams can get it done in 10).
+This warm-up has four phases and should take no longer than 15 minutes (our elite teams get it done in 10).
 This article will provide a general overview of each phase, but there are links in each section to more thorough explanations and resources.

-Foam rolling does the following; Eliminates muscle soreness, improves alignment and flexibility, improves thoracic posture, eliminates trigger points and enhances recovery.
+Foam rolling does the following: Eliminates muscle soreness, improves alignment and flexibility, improves thoracic posture, eliminates trigger points and enhances recovery - and is an extremely effective part of treating Osgood Schlatters Disease and Severs Disease.

 If you are serious about your sport, or even just your fitness, rolling is a must-have component of your routine.